brett-lashier/AI-TEMPLATE-java-reactive-multi-module/README.md

 - **Packaging:** `jar`
 - Contains only a `pom.xml` (no other files or directories).
 - Should contain an `application-[ENV].yml` file, where `[ENV]` is the name of the profile and environment that needs separate configuration.
-- **Dependencies:** Must use exact dependencies defined in this project's parent module via `dependencyManagement` AND the same dependencies used in this template's `*-rest` module.
+- **Dependencies:** Must use exact dependencies defined in this project's parent module via `dependencyManagement` AND the same dependencies used in this template's `*-rest` module with exact versions from parent.
 - **Folder Structure (when implemented):**
   ```
   src/